Theory of Operation

 .

-However in either mode, the interpretation of these fields is different.
+However, in each mode the interpretation of these fields is different.

 Note that changes to the BLINK_PARAM_0